openshift/cloud-credential-operator/docs/rotate-oidc-key.md

 1. Trigger the kube-apiserver to create a new bound service account signing key.

     Deleting the next-bound-service-account-signing-key secret will cause the kube-apserver to generate a new one.
 At this point, the kube-apiserver will start rolling out the new key.
 In order to reduce the risk of authentication failures, it is important to complete all steps up to and including ***Upload the combined keys file*** as quickly as possible.

+    WARNING: The remaining steps may cause downtime for the cluster.

     ```bash
     oc -n openshift-kube-apiserver-operator delete secrets/next-bound-service-account-signing-key